UPB-SysSec/stekruebe-pipeline/README.md

 sudo ./setup.sh
 dig @127.0.0.1 -p 8053 a.com
 ```
-which should yield two `172.x.0.x` addresses.
+which should yield two `172.x.0.x` local Docker IP addresses.

 ## How to run
 1. Set up the local dummy servers and DNS